-It was mentioned that apart from call management/ call routing software, operational software is also required that would be used by call centre agents to capture information relating to the caller and the nature of his call.
+It was mentioned that apart from call management/ call routing software, operational software is also required that would be used by call center agents to capture information relating to the caller and the nature of his call.

-He/she may also have learned from experience that for example between 7pm and 9pm call volumes increase significantly.
-The manager now needs to account for all this, in order to estimate how many staff members need to be available during which times, and prepare the time-table accordingly.
+He/she may also have learned from experience that for example between 7 pm and 9 pm call volumes increase significantly.
+The manager now needs to account for all this, in order to estimate how many staff members need to be available during which times and prepare the timetable accordingly.

-More flexibility is available with temporary workers, which may fit a rotating time table better, but quality issues are also to be considered.
+More flexibility is available with temporary workers, which may fit a rotating timetable better, but quality issues are also to be considered.

-Apart from these trends, other human factors need to also be considered when time tables are prepared.
+Apart from these trends, other human factors need to also be considered when timetables are prepared.
 Local labor laws for example need to be taken into account, as well as transport issues.
 In a country where people usually do not have their own transport and rely on public transport to get along, the times that public transport is available will also need to be considered.

-One other option that a call centre manager can look into is to employ more software agents where possible.
+One other option that a call center manager can look into is to employ more software agents where possible.
 That however holds its own complexities and challenges and also comes with a price tag and risks.

 Key functions that are associated with a workforce management software system for call centers are:

 - Forecasting of call volumes: Historic, as well as current call data, is used to identify trends and predict the number of future call volumes.

 - Working out the optimum number of staff required based on the forecasts

 - The number of human agents required as estimated is then scheduled in a way as to allow for breaks, meetings, training, etc.